Skip to content

 Your home entrance door is critical to containing a fire and any smoke within your home.
 It should help protect you and your family while you escape, and your neighbours and fire-fighters while the fire is extinguished.

-It is critical that your home entrance door has a self-closing device – please inform the Council as soon as possible if this is missing or does not work so that we can repair it.
+It is critical that your home entrance door has a self-closing device – please inform the council as soon as possible if this is missing or does not work so that we can repair it.

 If a fire occurs in your home, make sure that when you escape, your home entrance door is closed behind you.